 The Office of Public Interest (OPI) and the Office of Career and Professional Development (OCPD) work in tandem to provide services and programming to develop skills and awareness about public interest and government legal careers.

-The Assistant Director, Public Interest Specialist is a full-time counselor in the Office of Career and Professional Development (OCPD).
-The Public Interest Specialist counsels students in the areas of both public interest and government employment.
+The Assistant Director, Public Service Careers is a full-time counselor in the Office of Career and Professional Development (OCPD).
+This OCPD staff member counsels students in the areas of both public interest and government employment.
 Services include:

 - resume and cover letter review and development,